Setting Up a Debug Session

 - Enter a file name and click Finish.

-New Lua files will be saved to the directory that you specified for the Lua project.
+New Lua files will be saved to the same directory as previously specified for the Lua project.

 - Copy the following code example to the editor area of LDT.